erbodega/MyBB-Portal-News-Preview/ReadMe.txt

  Copyright Notice
 ========================================================================================================================================

-This plugin is written by me, bodega, and i hope that everything is fine.
-I tested it several time over a new installation of MyBB 1.8.6 and everything is good.
+This plugin is written by me, bodega, and everything should be fine.
+I tested it several time over a new installation of MyBB 1.8.6 and haven't ever encountered a problem.

 You can find more web development related content on my GitHub profile: erbodega.github.io